FredEkstrand/EnhanceGroupBox/README.md

-# [Active project]
+# The Enhanced GroupBox Project
 ![Version 1.0.0](https://img.shields.io/badge/Version-1.0.0-brightgreen.svg) ![License MIT](https://img.shields.io/badge/Licence-MIT-blue.svg)
 # Overview
-The Enhanced GroupBox control is a collection of features from several presented custom versions of the GroupBox control into a single control.
+The Enhanced GroupBox control is a collection of features and stylying to provide a rich UI development.

 ## Features
 * Rendering of the GroupBox border no longer follows the groove effect.
 Borders can now have their color and width set.